-Our walk includes following an 1838 tithe map showing fields which now reflect its history and footpaths which still exist today.
+The walk includes following a map based on an 1838 tithe map showing fields which now reflect its history and footpaths which still exist today.

 The walk finishes at a 19th Century refreshment retreat on the edge of Epping Forest but only a 10 minute downhill walk back to the station.
 There are two pubs close to the finish too.

 This walk is approximately 2 miles long and will include some walking on forest paths.

 The meeting place is outside the station, there is only one exit.
 As you exit the ticket hall turn right and you will see Joanna standing, holding a sign, between a black and white building and the steps that go down to the bus station.

 Joanna Moncrieff is a qualified City of Westminster and Clerkenwell & Islington Tour Guide and for the past 10 years has created and led walks both in Central London and her own neck of the woods in Walthamstow and Chingford.

 A Westminster Walks event